1999–2000 Port Vale F.C. season: First Division

-In January, Horton signed defender Sagi Burton (Sheffield United) on a free transfer, and signed Martin Bullock and Gareth Taylor on one month loans from Barnsley and Manchester City respectively.
+In January, Horton signed defender Sagi Burton (Sheffield United) on a free transfer and signed Martin Bullock and Gareth Taylor on one-month loans from Barnsley and Manchester City respectively.
 Controversially, he also sold promising young defender Anthony Gardner to Tottenham Hotspur for £1 million.
-The next month David Healy would arrive on loan from Manchester United for the remainder of the season.
-Also, former international Ville Viljanen became the first Fin to play for the club, when he joined from Västra Frölunda IF.
+On 22 January, Vale won 3–1 at home to Birmingham Citydespite Widdrington being sent off in the opening minute of the match.
+The next month, David Healy would arrive on loan from Manchester United for the remainder of the season.
+Also, former international Ville Viljanen became the first Finn to play for the club when he joined from Västra Frölunda IF.
 In March, Horton made two key signings, bringing two young players that would be with the club for several years to come: Irish midfielder Micky Cummins (Middlesbrough) and goalkeeper Mark Goodlad (Nottingham Forest).
 He also sold Tony Butler to West Bromwich Albion for £140,000.
-During this transfer activity Vale won just once in a sequence of seventeen games.
-A 2–0 win over Portsmouth on 1 April raised hopes of Vale escaping the drop, but Horton's side gained just three points in their final eight games, thus dooming Vale to third tier football.
+During this transfer activity, Vale won just once in a sequence of 17 games.
+A 2–0 win over Portsmouth on 1 April raised hopes of Vale escaping the drop, but Horton's side gained just three points in their final eight games, thus dooming Vale to third-tier football.

-They finished in 23rd place with 36 points, a massive thirteen points away from the safety of West Bromwich Albion, and only ahead of Swindon Town on goals scored.
+They finished in 23rd place with 36 points, a massive 13 points away from the safety of West Bromwich Albion, and only ahead of Swindon Town on goals scored.
 With just seven victories, they had the fewest wins in the division.
-Tony Rougier only needed nine goals in all competitions to become the club's top-scorer.
+Tony Rougier only needed nine goals to become the club's top scorer.
 The relegation meant that Brian Horton lost his 'proud record' of never being relegated as a player or as a manager.

 At the end of the season numerous players were allowed to leave on free transfers: eight-year club veteran goalkeeper Paul Musselwhite (Hull City); five-year club favourite Ian Bogie (Kidderminster Harriers); Wayne Corden (Mansfield Town); Stewart Talbot (Rotherham United); Mark Snijders (AFC '34); Kevin Pilkington (Aberystwyth Town); and Steve Rimmer (Marine).
-Legendary striker Martin Foyle also retired, after nine years as Vale's star striker.
-Simon Barker also retired, at the age of 35.
+Legendary striker Martin Foyle also retired after nine years as Vale's star striker.
+Simon Barker also retired at the age of 35.
 Meanwhile, the club's board increased to five members: Bill Bell (chairman), Andrew Bellfield, Paul Wright, Neil Hughes, and Charles Machin.